cloudbank-project/az-serverless-tutorial/content/workstation/_index.md

 From the size screen, type `b1s` (1) into the search box and select the `B1s` machine type from the search results below (2).
 Finally, click `Select` at the bottom of the page (3):

 ![](./img/vm-size-2.png)

+{{%aside%}}
+**🙀Note!🙀**

+As you do your work in this lab, you may find your terminals freeze up and you are unable to save files.
+You may even see an error window pop up that says `Operation timed out`.
+If this happens, it might be because your VM is just a little bit too small.
+Thankfully, on the cloud, it's easy to [resize the machine later](#resizing-the-vm).
+Just keep this option in mind as you do your work.
+{{%/aside%}}

 Leave the rest of the settings on this page as-is and click the `Next: Disks >` button at the bottom.